backdrop-contrib/filefield_paths/README.md

     * Remove slashes from tokens.
     * Filter out words and punctuation by taking advantage of the Path module.
-    * Convert unicode characters into US-ASCII with the Transliteration module.
+    * Convert unicode characters into US-ASCII with core transliteration.
 * Automatically updates unprocessed file paths in any Text fields on the entity.
 * Retroactive updates - rename and/or move previously uploaded files.
 * Active updating - actively rename and/or move previously uploaded files.